NACLab/ngc-learn/docs/walkthroughs/demo5_amortized_inf.md

-# Demo 5: Amortized Inference
+# Walkthrough 5: Amortized Inference

 In this demonstration, we will design a simple way to conduct amortized inference to speed up the settling process of an NGC model, cutting down the number of